jgperrin/net.jgp.books.spark.ch16/README.md

 # Spark in Action, 2nd edition - chapter 16

-Welcome to Spark with Java, chapter 16.
+Welcome to Spark in Action, 2e, chapter 16.
 This chapter is about **checkpointing and caching**.

 This code is designed to work with Apache Spark v3.0.1.